top of page

 Legal Outcome

-Face-to-Face Deception: A fraudster tricks a victim in person (e.g., "I can get you a job, pay me 1000 TL") and simply asks for the money to be sent via IBAN.
+Face-to-Face Deception: A fraudster tricks a victim in person and simply asks for the money to be sent via IBAN.

 The bank is merely a Payment Tool.

-Institutional Deception: A fraudster uses a fake check, a falsified letter of guarantee, or a manipulated credit application.
+Institutional Deception: A fraudster uses a fake check or manipulated credit application.

 Fake Credits & Loan Fraud (TCK 158/1-j)